AnnaSou/Stereotype_Leakage/dataset/Datasheet.md

 7. **Are relationships between individual instances made explicit (e.g., users' movie ratings, social network links)?** *( If so, please describe how these relationships are made explicit.)*

   No. Crowd workers did the annotation task independently.
-Each crowd worker annotated four social groups.

 8. **Are there recommended data splits (e.g., training, development/validation, testing)?** *(If so, please provide a description of these splits, explaining the rationale behind them.)*